xmed-lab/GPTrack/README.md

-# NIPS2024: Bidirectional Recurrence for Cardiac Motion Tracking with Gaussian Process Latent Coding
+# NeurIPS 2024: Bidirectional Recurrence for Cardiac Motion Tracking with Gaussian Process Latent Coding

 This repository is the official implementation of "Bidirectional Recurrence for Cardiac Motion Tracking with Gaussian Process Latent Coding".
 <img src="./Intro.png">